 - my personal life as a married, stay-at-home-mom, and plenty more about my quirky family

 - gender, queer, and LGBTQIA issues, which are a passion of mine, especially as an agender person in a nontraditional family

 - my love for writing – more about that on my Writing Page.

 - my struggles: with parenthood, with my body, with PTSD and anxiety and panic and weight loss and depression and agoraphobia and eating issues….yeah.
 More on my Wellness Page.

 - other miscellaneous stuff I love as an extroverted, opinionated force of nature (ha!).
 Seriously, though.
 Social = good.
 I want all the hugs in the world.
 And all the coffee.
 And all the chocolate.
+And all the wine.
 And all the tarot cards.
 And all the yarn.
 And the puppy-sized elephants.
 Please?

 And now – if I haven’t frightened you off completely – feel free to look around my blog.
 I love love love meeting people and look forward to getting to know you!
 Just please keep the following guidelines in mind while you peek around:

 In terms of comments, I do not mind polite disagreement and discussion, but I will delete any attacking or inflammatory comment outright.
 I have no time/energy to deal with that kind of thing.

 Also, there are a handful of password-protected book reviews on this site.
 I’ve chosen to keep them private because my thoughts about these books are private.
 Both positive and negative reviews have been password protected, as well as books where I was involved in some way with the creative process.
 These are all simply reviews which, for one reason or another, I am not comfortable sharing publicly.
 Thank you for your respect concerning them.